dcunited001/te-xel-io/app/posts/2015-01-27-lean-kanban-and-anime.md

 #### &#x2605; What technology did they use to create this?
 #### &#x2605; What projects are eclipsed by this project?
 #### &#x2605; Why did they choose that location or setting?
 #### &#x2605; Why is the english voice acting so bad?
-Is that just institutional in the American voice acting industry? lulz..
+Is that just inherent in the American voice acting industry? lulz..

 ### Concept => Manga => Anime